Trump listens during a farming event in rural Pennsylvania, then threatens John Deere with tariffs

 “If they want to build in the United States, there’s no tariff,” he added.

 Trump opened the event with some of his usual themes.
-He decried his opponent, Vice President Kamala Harris, and declared that in 2020, "We had an election that didn’t exactly work out too good.
+He declared that in 2020, "We had an election that didn’t exactly work out too good.
 And it was a disgrace.”

-But he then did something usual: He let others do most of the talking.
+But he then did something unusual: He let others do most of the talking.

 When one farmer said recent decades had seen scores of family farms shut down, Trump asked what that meant for overall production.
 The response was that, thanks to larger farms now operating, total production is actually up but "we are losing the small family farms.”